 DATE OF PURCHASE:

-PLACE OF PURCHASE:
+PLACE OF PURCHASE: y

 DEALER'S NAME:

 DEALER'S ADDRESS:

 TELEPHONE:

 E-MAIL ADDRESS/WWW:

 CONTACT PERSON:

 MODEL NUMBER:

 SERIAL NUMBER:

 BIOS VERSION:

+-

 The serial number is on the label (with a bar code) on the bottom side of the computer.
 The BIOS revision number will appear briefly on the screen after turning on the computer, before the graphic BIOS screen appears.
-Press the Pause key to keep the number on the screen so you can record it.
+Press the Del key to enter BIOS setup screen.